badr-arr/geo_localisation_use_case/README.md

 To run multiple pipelines, you can create a bash file and put all commands above.

 ## Insights
-When visualize pipeline run, you will get the list of insights below:
+When visualize pipeline run, you will get the list of insights below (you will find under insights folder):
 - Accidents_per_months.png
 - Accidents_severity_share.png
 - Accidents_weather_conditions_share.png